Human Performance From Lab to Launch

-Human Performance enables people to succeed rather than stall by looking at the context in which they work in.
+Human Performance enables people to succeed rather than stall by looking at the context in which they work.
 Context drives behaviour.
 We want to design context and practices that give people an advantage to succeed, rather than set them up to fail.

 Human Performance is related to the discipline of Human Factors.
 Both take a human-centred systems approach to improving work.
 Rather than putting excessive efforts into training people to cope with poor systems and practices, we try instead to design the system to be more intuitive and user friendly.

 For example, a manufacturing site might find the serial dilution in test tubes to be prone to error.
 Rather than reprimanding and retraining people we can talk to people to find out what the problems could be, what context is driving this behaviour?
 We might find when we talk to operators they cite frequent interruptions to be a problem.
 So we might think of interventions to reduce these interruptions.
 Deeper still we might look at the structure of the task, the cognition involved and redesign and add cognitive support so the interruptions are no longer damaging.
 Making it easier to get things right